sjad79/online-bookstore/README.md

 (Add screenshots here later!)

 📜 License
-This project is licensed under the MIT License — feel free to use, modify, and share.
+This project is licensed under the Apache License 2.0 — you are free to use, modify, and distribute it, provided that you preserve the original license and give proper credit.